Deng Yuwen

 Deng Yuwen (邓聿文; born 16 March 1968) is a Chinese journalist, writer and commentator on current events.
 He was an editor of the Study Times.
 He is a visiting scholar at the Institute of China Policy at the University of Nottingham.

 Biography

-Deng was born in Xinyu, Jiangxu on March 16, 1968.
+Deng was born in Xinyu, Jiangxi on March 16, 1968.
 In 2012, he wrote The Political Legacy of Hu Jintao and Wen Jiabao, criticizing the government's policies.
 In March 2013, he published an article China Should Abandon North Korea in Financial Times, which caused him to lose his job in the Study Times.
-In 2018, he published an article Seven Tips for Xi Jinping in The New York Times, calling on the rulers to make the country democratic.
-In July 2020, he published a long article, "The Rise of Chinese Nationalism, the Transition of the Xi Jinping Regime, and the U.S. Response" on the China History and Future website.